18F/join.tts.gsa.gov/pages/rolling-hiring.md

 The interview process is up to 3 rounds and is as follows.
 The total process will be up to 3 hours in duration (spread across multiple dates).
 This process can take place over several weeks.
 1. *Phone Screen Interview (60 minutes)* — Phone Interview with a member of the interviewing team to discuss your background *Note: For Bilingual roles the phone screen and interviews will be partly in Spanish
-2. For Bilingual roles, there will be a written assessment in Spanish
+2. For Bilingual roles, there will be a written assessment in Spanish (Candidates will skip this step for non-bilingual opportunities)
 3. *Technical Interview (60 minutes)* - This is a behavioral style interview which will deeper dive into your technical expertise
 4. *Core Values Interview (60 minutes)* - This is a behavioral style interview to evaluate alignment with [TTS core values](https://handbook.tts.gsa.gov/about-us/tts-history/) of inclusion, integrity, and impact
 5. A final call with the proposed destination team and candidate may occur at the end of the interview process.
 It is an open ended conversation and a chance for the candidate and proposed destination team to get to know each other to see if there is mutual interest and skillset fit